Mano Murthy: Film career

 He went on to compose music for the movie Nanna Preethiya Hudugi.
 The song Car Car of this movie was a big hit.
 He also composed the Music for National award-winning Movie Preethi Prema Pranaya, and the superhit Comedy movie Jokefalls.
 Some of the popular songs are Gandhavathi and Naguvina Loka Idu.
 In spite of these hit songs, his name remained relatively unknown in Kannada filmdom.
-However Mungaru male which became the most successful box office hit in Kannada film industry earning Rs.
+However Mungaru male which became the most successful box office hit in Kannada film industry at that time earning Rs.
 750 million brought Mano murthy into limelight.
 It earned him enormous popularity and critical acclaim.

 Next came another super hit movie Cheluvina Chithara (2007) which gave him much more fame.
 The quality of music and melody in songs makes him the favourite choice by producers.
 He also composed music for a Hindi movie in 2005 which did not take off unfortunately.